 You may have encountered an error on your site where your orders are always marked as pending or canceled.
 In this case, you’ll have to enable the Direct HTTP server-to-server request in the Transaction feedback section following the steps in this article.
 However, following the steps in the article still did not resolve the pending/canceled order issue.

 Likely, the Direct HTTP server feature does not work properly because of the settings that you have on your server.

-You can get in touch with the ePDQ support team and report them about your current situation.
-The ePDQ team will send requests to your server, and if your server responses with a 403 error: Forbidden message, this means that your server is refusing the request.
+You can get in touch with the ePDQ support team and report about your current situation.
+The ePDQ team will send requests to your server, and if your server responds with a 403 error: Forbidden message, this means that your server is refusing the request.

 The orders which are coming through with no issues are because the customer is staying put.
 Barclays shows the message saying that the payment is(like in the screenshot below).